Children's Water Festivals

 How does a Water Festival happen?

-A dedicated planning committee with members representing a variety of public and private organizations has been hosting, organizing, teaching and promoting Water Festivals in Maine for nearly 20 years.
+A dedicated planning committee with members representing a variety of public and private organizations has been hosting, organizing, teaching and promoting Water Festivals in Maine for 23 years.
 Each year, Water Festival sponsors show their commitment to Maine’s water resources by helping provide this unique opportunity to the environmental stewards of the future.